codenet/col733-cloud/compute-tf-graph.md

 Spark only allows *coarse-grained* transformations.
 For example, multiply every number in RDD by 2.
 Coarse-grained transformations take a set of RDD partitions to generate a new RDD partition.
 Multiple workers apply the same transformation in parallel to generate different partitions of an RDD.
 However, model training requires *fine-grained* transformations, i.e, every model parameter is nudged differently.
 If we try to store these fine-grained transformations in the lineage graph, the graph will explode.

+We should instead try to store nudges and model parameters as two different RDDs.

+If we create new copies of these large RDDs at every nudge to fulfill the immutability requirement, it will not be memory efficient.
+But immutability is only at a conceptual level, we could overwrite the RDD partition and call it by its new name.

+However, it can be more efficient to apply multiple nudges to different RDD partitions out-of-order as and when we receive them.
+Specifying this behaviour in Spark seems difficult.

 ### Parameter servers